DigitalPublishingToolkit/NN09/md/10Rules.md

 estrangement and breakups in friendships, interest groups, and shared projects alike.
-The query creates structures (friendships and networks) just as readily as it destroys them, and alienates people from each other just as readily as it aligns them.
+The query creates structures (friendships and networks) just as readily as it destroys them, and alienates people from each other just as easily as it aligns them.

 A darker aspect of the connective power of the query shows that it is hardly limited to emancipatory or progressive forces, but to their